 Some families may be worried about going to a healthcare facility or doctor’s office during the COVID-19 pandemic.
 But now, more than ever, it is important for children with ASD to stay on schedule with clinical appointments, to prevent or address physical and mental health problems.

-The Thompson Autism Center at CHOC is taking extra steps to help patients continue to get the care they need safely and with minimized stress.
+The Thompson Autism and Neurodevelopmental Center at CHOC is taking extra steps to help patients continue to get the care they need safely and with minimized stress.

-The Thompson Autism Center has implemented the following precautions to ensure the safety and well-being of patients, families and staff and decrease the risk of spreading illness:
+The Thompson Autism and Neurodevelopmental Center has implemented the following precautions to ensure the safety and well-being of patients, families and staff and decrease the risk of spreading illness:

 - Please bring masks for you and your child and wear them for the duration of your time in the center.